-I instantly fell in love with the area “La Sierra Nevada De Santa Marta” and got hooked on this lifestyle type of business that my friend was building so, I decided to stay and collaborate.
+I instantly fell in love with “La Sierra Nevada de Santa Marta” and got hooked on this lifestyle type of business that my friend was building so, I decided to stay and collaborate.

-After 3 years living in Colombia, I had seen my fare share of incredible adventures and learnt so much about Colombia and myself, what I wanted and didn’t want in life and business, the most valuable lessons being,
+After 3 years living in Colombia, I had seen my fair share of incredible adventures and learned so much about Colombia and myself, what I wanted and didn’t want in life and business, the most valuable lessons being,

-- You can build a business around your passions or something that you love, and you’ll never work a day in your life.
+- You can build a business around your passions or something that you love.

 - There is nothing more satisfying than providing a product or service that you know 100% that you would use and pay for yourself.